PerfectBee Logo

 They Bring Home the Honey

-Aside from their pollination benefits, there is a more direct "output" from the honey bee - beautiful honey.
-For most hobbyist beekeepers, this is a bonus - a reward beyond the pure fascination of keeping bees.
-But it is clearly one of the more enjoyable aspects of beekeeping to taste pure, delicious honey made from the hard work of tens of thousands of bees.
+Aside from their pollination benefits, there is a more direct “output” from the honey bee – beautiful honey.
+For most hobbyist beekeepers, this is a bonus – a reward beyond the pure fascination of keeping bees.
+But it is one of the more enjoyable aspects of beekeeping to taste pure, delicious honey made from the hard work of tens of thousands of bees.

-The characteristics of that honey - its color, viscosity and taste - depend on many factors, but a primary influence are the flowers visited by our bees.
+The characteristics of that honey – its color, viscosity and taste – depend on many factors, but a primary influence are the flowers visited by our bees.
 The number of flowers necessary to produce honey is also difficult to believe.
 To produce a pound of honey requires in the order of 2 million visits to flowers!
-Just think about that for a second - two million trips to flowers, by many thousands of bees, to make that single jar of honey you enjoy over the breakfast table.
+Just think about that for a second – two million trips to flowers by many thousands of bees to make that single jar of honey you enjoy over the breakfast table.

 The Honey Yield of a Beehive